timmaurice/lovelace-tankerkoenig-card/README.md

 - Displays prices for multiple fuel stations from the Tankerkönig integration.
 - Sort stations by price for a specific fuel type.
+- Show only the cheapest station based on a selected fuel type.
 - Show/hide station address and last updated timestamp.
 - Customize the order of displayed fuel types.
 - Show indicators for price increases or decreases.